 WHY CHOOSE MENINIST OVER FEMINIST?

-But why such men oppose the very idea of ‘feminism’ is what bothers me.
-Such men or their families, vehemently oppose feminism, saying that it is indeed because of feminism that they are in such a position.
+But why such men or people, in general, oppose the very idea of ‘feminism’ is what bothers me.
+They vehemently oppose feminism, saying that it is indeed “because of feminism” that they are in such a position.

 They identify feminism as man-hating and associate more with the idea of ‘meninism’ i.e. the quest for men’s rights.